 With an energetic and popular live music scene, genres such as jazz and blues are instrumental to Kansas City’s culture.
 The annual “Kansas City Blues and Jazz Festival” and countless jazz clubs create the ideal nightlife and speak to the presence this city leaves on its visitors as well as residents.

 Kansas City continues to flourish with its musical, cuisine, architectural and business endeavors.
 Find a Kansas City, Mo area phone number for your business.
-To search numbers available in area code 816 click here.
+To search numbers available in area code 816 and 913 click here.